 There is a difference between a man’s responsiveness and his enjoyment of erotic turn-ons.
 The majority of men focus purely on opportunities for intercourse.
 Other men (often the more educated) enjoy fantasies, masturbation alone and foreplay activities with a lover.
 A man with a creative imagination can obtain release through masturbation alone.
-He may also want to spend longer enjoying sexual pleasuring, which impacts on his lover who may not always want to engaged in extended sex play.
+He may also want to spend longer enjoying sexual pleasuring.
+This impacts his lover who may not always want to engage in extended sex play.

 Eroticism is defined by male turn-ons.
 A woman (or a man) is the focus of erotic scenarios as seen through a man’s eyes.
 Women don’t have turn-ons as such.
 A responsive woman uses fantasy when masturbating alone.
-But there are no naturally occurring triggers with a lover that cause female arousal such as nudity, genitals or sexual activity.
+But there are no naturally occurring triggers such as nudity, genitals or sexual activity that cause female arousal with a lover.
 Women claim to be aroused as men are in part because they gain the impression from men that they should be.
-There are no obvious alternatives to explain how women could be aroused with a lover.
+Also there are no obvious alternatives to explain how women could be aroused with a lover.
 In truth women are not aroused with a lover.

-Reliable contraception cannot make women want more sex any more than it can make men want less.
-Our cultural environment, religious beliefs, attitudes in the society in which we live and our own personal values affect our enjoyment of the intellectual aspects of sex.
-Men are much more inclined to be sexually adventurous than women but anyone can be limited by their own or by a lover’s moral beliefs.
+Our cultural environment, religious beliefs, the attitudes in the society in which we live and our own personal values all affect our enjoyment of the intellectual aspects of sex.
+Men are much more inclined to be sexually adventurous than women are but anyone can be limited by their own or by a lover’s moral beliefs.
 Social restrictions limit men’s inclination for promiscuity.
 Propriety, loyalty and responsibility are issues.

 We do know that the frequencies of nocturnal dreams show some correlation with the level of erotic responsiveness of an individual.
 (Alfred Kinsey 1948)